 There are currently 3 options for EC:

-The copper IUD works mainly by keeping the sperm from getting to the egg (stops fertilization).
+1. Copper IUD (Paragard) or an 8-year progestin IUD (Mirena/Liletta): This option requires an appointment in a health clinic because the IUD needs to be placed by a health care provider in your uterus within 5 days of condomless sex.
+Both kinds of IUDs work as emergency contraception mainly by keeping the sperm from getting to the egg (stops fertilization).
 If an egg has already been fertilized, it will keep it from attaching to the lining of the uterus (stops implantation).
-It is not an abortion.
-It will not stop an existing pregnancy.
+It will not harm an existing pregnancy and is not the same thing as an abortion.

 The Lovering Health Center is available to help you access Emergency Contraception that is right for you.
 Contact our center during business hours at (603) 436-7588 and we will assist you with this process.